opendevshop/devshop/README.md

 }
 ```

+Having the `scripts.test` section in `composer.json` creates a composer command called `composer test`.

 `tests.yml`:
 ```yml
 test/debug:
   - which phpunit
   - phpunit --version
 ```

-Having the "test" script in composer.json creates a composer command called "composer test".

 If you want to only maintain one set of scripts, you can reference composer scripts in `tests.yml`: